Michael Bush

-Michael Warren Bush, Jr. (born June 16, 1984) is a former American football running back.
-He was drafted by the Oakland Raiders in the fourth round of the 2007 NFL Draft.
-He played college football at Louisville.
+Michael Warren Bush Jr. (born June 16, 1984) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Oakland Raiders in the fourth round of the 2007 NFL draft.
+He played college football for the Louisville Cardinals.

 In addition to the Raiders, Bush played for the Chicago Bears and Arizona Cardinals.

-Early years
+Early life

 Bush attended Louisville Male High School where he played quarterback his senior year after seeing action at defensive back, defensive end, linebacker, running back, safety, and wide receiver over his career.
 As a senior, he led the Bulldogs to the state championship game in Kentucky's highest class.
-In that showdown against future Louisville teammate Brian Brohm and the Trinity High School Shamrocks, Bush threw for 468 yards and six touchdowns and ran for 116 yards and another touchdown in a 59-56 loss.
+In that showdown against future Louisville teammate Brian Brohm and the Trinity High School Shamrocks, Bush threw for 468 yards and six touchdowns and ran for 116 yards and another touchdown in a 59–56 loss.
 He also caught two passes for 24 yards, returned a punt and a kickoff, and made five tackles on defense.

 College career

 Following a successful high school career, Bush became a highly sought after college recruit.
 He turned down offers from several more established programs (including Ohio State) to stay at home and attend the University of Louisville, largely because head coach Bobby Petrino promised the opportunity to play quarterback, his preferred position.
 As a true freshman, he was forced to play several positions in order to get on the field because Louisville's starting quarterback position was locked down by Stefan LeFors.
-Though he was not the starter, Bush was able to rush for 100 yards in back-to-back games as a running back toward the end of the year.
+Though he was not the starter, Bush was able to rush for 100 yards in back-to-back games as a running back toward the end of the year against Houston and Cincinnati.

 Meanwhile, Petrino had decided to recruit another star quarterback from the Louisville area: Brian Brohm of Trinity.
 Though Bush had played various positions his freshman year, he believed this arrangement to be temporary and still expected to be a quarterback in the long-term.
 The recruitment of Brohm, however, meant Bush would have to find another position.
 Much to Bush's chagrin, Petrino moved him to the running back position permanently.

 In 2004, as a sophomore, Bush backed up Lionel Gates and Eric Shelton.
-He rushed for 734 yards and 7 touchdowns, and proved himself worthy of the starting role for next season.
+He rushed for 734 yards and seven touchdowns and proved himself worthy of the starting role for next season.